Confirmation of Acceptance for Studies (CAS)

 • A current official financial sponsorship/scholarship letter to confirm 'unconditional consent to remain in the UK' for you and any dependants.
 This is required if currently fully sponsored or have been within the last 12 months.

-• Parental consent for applicants under 18 - If you are 16 or 17 years old, you must include a letter of consent your parent(s) that confirms that they support your visa application.
-The letter should state their relationship to you, that they consent to your visa application, consent to your living and care arrangements in the UK and finally that they are happy for you to travel to the UK independently.
+• Parental consent for applicants under 18 - If you are 16 or 17 years old, you must include a letter of consent from your parent(s) that confirms that they support your visa application.
+The letter should state their relationship to you, that they consent to your visa application, they consent to your living and care arrangements in the UK and that they are happy for you to travel to the UK independently.

 Colleges